Postdoctoral Short Course on College Teaching in Science and Engineering

 Online Postdoctoral Short Course for U-M STEM Postdocs:

 Please see below for exact dates/times

 The Center for Research on Learning and Teaching and Rackham Graduate School is seeking University of Michigan STEM postdocs to apply for the Postdoctoral Short Course on College Teaching in Science and Engineering.
 The purpose of this short course is to prepare a select group of advanced postdoctoral scholars from a variety of STEM disciplines to teach effectively as future faculty members.
 The course will be offered in an online format over the course of ten weeks.
-In addition to the asynchronous course delivery via Canvas, there will be 6 mandatory synchronous meetings (See Online Course Format below).
+In addition to the asynchronous course delivery via Canvas, there will be 6 synchronous meetings (See Online Course Format below).
 Course activities are expected to take 6-8 hours/week.

 Course Learning Outcomes